MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-01-16-soundslice.markdown

 That got me really really craving a way of seeing tab synced with a real recording.
 Of course, there have been for many years programs that show you tab and they play a synthetic MIDI kind of a sound, but I hate that.
 It's horrible.
 It's a horrible way to learn how to sound, how to make your guitar sound a certain way because it's not a human playing it.
 {: .interviewee }

 So, I firmly believe the best way to learn (at least for my way of learning), the best way for me to learn a tune is to listen to a real recording.
 I wanted to make something that let me marry the two: a real recording along with tab or sheet music.
 So, that was the original version of Soundslice.
-That launched in 2012 and it worked for YouTube videos where you could find/search for any YouTube video on our site and transcribe it and the transcription would be such that it would be linked with video.
+That launched in 2012 and it worked for YouTube videos where [you could find/search for any YouTube video on our site and transcribe it](https://www.soundslice.com/completed/) and the transcription would be such that it would be linked with video.
 {: .interviewee }

 So you actually say, "From this moment in the video to this moment in the video, it's playing this note on this string in this fret."
 It's very painstaking kind of a process.
 It got a following, but the number one bit of feedback that we had was, "Please add sheet music.
-Not just tab because I'm a piano player or a horn player and I want to use it, but I can't use it if it's just tablature."
+Not just tab, because I'm a piano player or a horn player and I want to use it, but I can't use it if it's just tablature."
 {: .interviewee }

 So, we decided to just completely make a new product that was oriented around traditional sheet music instead of just tablature.
 Of course it still does tablature.
 That's what we have now.
 So, the premise is you can create these interactive sheet music things, for a lack of a better term.